 As a result, forward-thinking boards looking to refresh their ranks will want to add members who have technological and social media experience to guide the board in an arena where it is all too easy to make innocent but often damaging corporate blunders.
 Boards also value directors who have industry, financial, and regulatory experience, our results show.
-Filling these roles may provide the added bonus of attracting directors who will bring diversity to the boardroom in terms of thought, age, gender, and ethnicity.
+Filling these roles may provide the added bonus of attracting directors who will bring diversity to the boardroom-in terms of thought, age, gender, and ethnicity.

 In addition to refreshment in the boardroom, directors also need to make sure they have the right management team in place to drive the business forward.

 Our survey results have consistently indicated that strong leadership in both the boardroom and C-suite, with leaders who share a common vision, is the key to long-term performance.
 Thus directors must continue to devote meeting time to reviewing the strategic plan-and making sure management sticks to that plan.

 Finally, directors will want to continue to improve their dialogue with shareholders, who ultimately will hold the board accountable for the company's overall success.
-In doing so, these important stakeholders-along with regulators, employees, and the public-will continue to demand transparency and due diligence from board members.
+In doing so, these important stakeholders-along with regulators, employees, and the public-will continue to demand transparency and due diligence from partner, Spencer Stuart, and all the directors who took time to participate in our survey.